 The script will exit after telling you exactly what to do next.
 Just so you'll see it here too:

 shutdown -iS wait a while… Enter the root password at the prompt, and then… /var/patch/apply

 And away you go.
-If you have the kernel configuration package installed (and you do if you followed my recommendation and installed everything) you will get the new 2.1c kernel installed.
+If you have the kernel configuration package installed (you do if you installed everything) you will get the new 2.1c kernel installed.
 You can make the boot floppy if you like, when it prompts you, but on a stock system you should not have a problem with the new kernel.